Skip to main content

 |sort - count

 This looks easy, but it does not give us a graph where A connects to B and B connects to C and so forth.
-Also, a number for connections may miss many edge cases when there are a million accounts and a few million transactions involved.
+Also, a number for connections might miss many edge cases when there are a million accounts and a few million transactions involved.

-You can use directed graphs to find possible connections between accounts or users using a technique called eigenvector centrality to find the most connected nodes that may lead to fraud ring leaders.
+You can use directed graphs to find possible connections between accounts or users using a technique called eigenvector centrality to find the most connected nodes that might lead to fraud ring leaders.
 This is highlighted in this picture below with the large dot in the bottom center of the picture.

 3D_Graph.png